MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/naming-conventions-for-computer-domain-site-ou.md

   - Don't use an acronym or an abbreviation as a domain name.
 Users may have difficulty recognizing the business unit that an acronym represents.

   - Avoid the use of underscores (_) in domain names.
-Applications might be very RFC obedient and reject the name, and will not install or work in your domain.
+Applications might be very RFC obedient and reject the name, and don't install or work in your domain.
 And you might experience problems with older DNS servers.

   - Don't use the name of a business unit or of a division as a domain name.
-Business units and other divisions will change, and these domain names can be misleading or become obsolete.
+Business units and other divisions change, and these domain names can be misleading or become obsolete.

   - Don't use geographic names that are difficult to spell and remember.

   - Avoid extending the DNS domain name hierarchy more than five levels from the root domain.
 You can reduce administrative costs by limiting the extent of the domain name hierarchy.

-  - If you are deploying DNS in a private network, and you don't plan to create an external namespace, register the DNS domain name that you create for the internal domain.
-Otherwise, you may find that the name is unavailable if you try to use it on the Internet, or if you connect to a network that is connected to the Internet.
+  - If you're deploying DNS in a private network, and you don't plan to create an external namespace, register the DNS domain name that you create for the internal domain.
+Otherwise, if you try to use it on the Internet, or if you connect to a network that connects to the Internet, you might find that the name is unavailable.

 ## Site names